raul23/equifax-data-breach/README.rst

 claim that four alleged members of the PLA were the perpetrators of the Equifax data breach.

-- No much personal information is given about the four suspected PLA members:
+- Not much personal information has been given about the four suspected PLA
-  Wu Zhiyong (吴志勇), Wang Qian (王乾), Xu Ke (许可) and Liu Lei (刘磊).
+  members: Wu Zhiyong (吴志勇), Wang Qian (王乾), Xu Ke (许可) and Liu Lei (刘磊).

   The DOJ `indictment`_ and mainstream news articles only provide their names, pictures, and Beijing, China as their location of residence.
 However in the